gwu-cs-advos/advos_book/doc/c02_design.md

 	- containers

 - Case in point: We have $N$ pages of memory, who should be able to access them?
 The system must have a function $owner(n) \to \{ (p_0, va_i), (p_1, va_j), \ldots \}$, which is to say, that for frame $n \leq N$, it is mapped into a set of processes at specific virtual addresses.
 What in the system defines this function, $owner$?

-At the highest level, OSes provide the following major functions:

-1. sharing of hardware between different principals,
-2. providing functionality, abstractions, and services for principals to harness, and
-3. ensuring protection between principals.

 ### Example Design Issues